MP Estate Planning UK

 What is Inheritance Tax?

-Inheritance Tax is a tax on the estate of someone who has passed away.
-It encompasses the deceased’s property, money, and possessions.
-The standard Inheritance Tax rate is 40%, but it’s only applied to the portion of the estate that exceeds the threshold.
+Inheritance Tax (IHT) is a tax on the estate of someone who has passed away.
+It applies to everything the deceased owned — property, savings, investments, and possessions.
+The standard IHT rate is 40%, charged on the portion of the estate that exceeds the nil rate band (NRB) threshold.

 Key points to note about Inheritance Tax:

-• The tax is levied on the estate’s value above the threshold.
+• The tax is levied on the estate’s value above the nil rate band threshold.

 Current Inheritance Tax Rates